DHL Supply Chain: Mergers and acquisitions

 The acquisition of the Swiss logistics provider Danzas and the largest American service provider in the field of international airfreight, Air Express International (AEI), by Deutsche Post, happened in 1999.
 Founded in 1815, the prestigious Danzas group was regarded as one of the world's leading logistics companies.
 With approximately 29,000 employees at the time of acquisition, Danzas had a strong logistics network on all continents.

 The acquisition of AEI was similar.
 AEI had a network of branches in 135 countries.
 In addition to integrated logistics and multi-modal transport, it was offering warehousing, distribution, customs processing and IT-based logistics services.
 AEI was integrated into the Intercontinental division of Danzas.
 As a full-service provider, the merged companies provided Deutsche Post with a dense transport network as well as an impressive portfolio of value-added services.

 The partnership with DHL International, which began with the acquisition of a minority interest in 1998, was expanded and intensified in 2000.
 Negotiations were then concluded, allowing Deutsche Post to establish a majority interest from 1 January 2002.
 In July 2002, Deutsche Post acquired a 25-percent share in DHL from Lufthansa Cargo and increased its majority stake to 75 percent.

 At the time, DHL Worldwide Express had more than 71,000 employees worldwide.
 A pioneer in global express shipping, DHL's international network linked over 220 countries and territories.
 DHL became a wholly owned subsidiary of the Group in December 2002 after Deutsche Post acquired the remaining shares from two investment funds and Japan Airlines.

 In December 2005, Deutsche Post acquired the British logistics company Exel for 5.5 billion euros.
 At that time, approximately 111,000 employees worked for Exel in 135 countries.
 The company concluded the first half of 2005 with a 55 percent leap in profits to 172 million pounds (251 million euros).

 In 2006 Deutsche Post took a majority stake in Williams Lea, a business process outsourcing (BPO) provider specializing in document management and mail services.

 In July 2011, DHL acquired Tag Worldwide, an international provider of marketing execution and production services.

 In 2017, DHL sold the combined Williams Lea Tag business to Advent International.

 In May 2018, DHL Supply Chain strengthened its presence in Latin America by acquiring Colombian logistics company Suppla Group.
 At the time of the acquisition, Suppla employed over 4,500 employees in 25 cities of Colombia.

+DHL Supply Chain announced its acquisition of healthcare logistics provider, SDS Rx, in September 2025.